Picture of Leslie Huckfield

 Background Summary

-Leslie Huckfield is an Associate Lecturer and Honorary Research Associate at the Open University, specialising in European Union matters and a Visiting Fellow and researcher at Glasgow Caledonian University, supervising doctoral students.
+Leslie Huckfield is an Associate Lecturer and Honorary Research Associate at the Open University and a Visiting Fellow and researcher at Glasgow Caledonian University, supervising doctoral students.

 He was Under Secretary of State (a Government Minister) in the Department of Industry from 1976 till 1979 and a member of the Labour Party National Executive Committee from 1978 till 1982.
 In 1980 he was chair of the Labour NEC Working Group on Workers’ Cooperatives which made recommendations for Labour’s 1983 General Election Manifesto.